INDAPlus20/AssignmentsInstructions/sorting-task-11/README.md

 1) Create a repository named `<KTH_ID>-sorting` under the `INDAPlus20` organisation and clone it.
 (Or don't, looking at you `@haskellers`!)
 2) Navigate into your newly created repository and start writing.
+    - Implement the required sorting algorithms!
+    - Implement a sorting algorithm of your choice, the sillier the better!
+    - Write your unit tests!
+        - PS.
+Your test suite should work identically for all algorithms (unless they test time to run of course).
+    - Write your front-end for visualizing the sorting algorithm!

+> If you choose a language like Python or Java you should use their standard testing libraries such as pytest and JUnit.
+If you choose a language that doesn't really have a unit test library, just write your own functions and have them print to stdio or something

 See `./sorting-visualisation` for an example implemetation.